matloff/fastStat/StatBareMin.md

 Lessons CI and CIAPPROX in the *fastStat* tutorial go into the details.

+# Prediction

+These days machine learning is really in vogue.
+The basic goal is to preduct one variable, i.e. guess its value, from others.
+We might want to predict whether a loan applicant will pay off the loan, or predict whether someone has a certain disease, based on physical measurements, family history and so on.

+Here is the basic approach:

-4. Prediction (Lesson PREDICT):  To predict some variable Y from X = t, the optimal rule is to guess Y to be the mean Y among all population entities have X = t.
-E.g. predict weight from height and age, say height 70 and age 28.
-Our guess is the mean weight of all people of height 70 and age 28.
+> To predict some variable Y from X = t, the optimal rule is to guess Y to
+> be the mean Y among all population entities have X = t.

+E.g. to predict someone's weight from their height and age, say height 70 and age 28:  Our guess is the mean weight of all people of height 70 and age 28.
+Note that this is a *population* quantity.

+The issue is then:

+> How can we find subgroup means of this sort?

+This is usually not so easy as it sounds.
+If, say, our sample (*training data* in machine learning parlance) consists of only n = 100 people, we may not have any people of height 70 and age 28, so we cannot find the desired mean directly from our data.
+Or, we might have just, say, 2 or 3 such people, hardly enough to get a reliable estimate of the mean.

+What can be done?

+* We could look at people in our sample whose height and weight are *near* 70 and 28, and find their average weight.
+That would be our estimate of the mean weight of all people in the population of height 70 and age 28.

+Prediction (Lesson PREDICT):

 5. Linear models (Lesson LIN):  We assume a lienar model, e.g.